midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/The-more-I-study-history-Thomas-Sowell.md

 ---
-title: "The more I study the history of "
+title: 'The more I study the history of '
 ---

 ## "The more I study the history of intellectuals, the more they seem like a wrecking crew, dismantling civilization bit by bit — replacing what works with what sounds good."